hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 @hiiamboris Of course It‚Äôs possible by Github.
 I was juste pointing to a problem with Red web server :)

 [17:57:41](#wCMuPi_GMD6e01CTS2oTlqDbUfJVhqHeJSFwVxsNGJ0) <hiiamboris (NOT THIS ONE)>:
-Sure, thanks Ì†ΩÌ∏â IIRC it's known, just idk why it takes so long to fix a broken link on the site..
+Sure, thanks üòâ IIRC it's known, just idk why it takes so long to fix a broken link on the site..

 [18:03:22](#6Y7tFQkxQpboIswLxAxhxYL6hCIAVAGDjE_TOgiPwEE) <ldci (Fran√ßois Jouen)>:
 BTW: https://twitter.com/fjephe/status/1358838235775049733/photo/1